 Over the past 200 years, California grasslands have largely become dominated by invasive, nonnative, annual grasses.
 It is suggested that as little as 2% of our state’s original grasslands remain.
 The district offers many areas to see native grassland communities that support diverse and often rare plant species that require vegetation management to be sustainable.
 One can see Serpentine prairie in Redwood Regional Park, coastal prairie grasslands at Point Pinole, and valley grasslands at Black Diamond Mines, Brushy Peak, Briones, Diablo Foothills, Pleasanton Ridge, Sunol, Ohlone and more.
 Each has unique combinations of native grasses and forbs or wildflowers that survive thanks to invasive plant management.
 Perennial native grasses have substantial root systems that help stabilize soils, sequester carbon, and improve water infiltration.
 Native wildflowers provide habitat and nutrition for pollinators such as bees, butterflies and birds.

-Today, visitors to the East Bay Regional Parks may encounter cattle, sheep or goats grazing on the grasslands.
+Today, visitors to the Regional Parks may encounter cattle, sheep or goats grazing on the grasslands.
+Please observe these safety tips when hiking near them.
 The District has over 50 years of experience using grazing as a resource management tool.
 Our program is operated with a license system based on current accepted principles of range management.

 Cattle, sheep, and goat grazing are used as a vegetation management tool to reduce fire fuels and maintain or improve habitat conditions for resident plants and wildlife.
 Current research indicates that well-managed, moderately grazed areas generally display a greater diversity and density of native plant and animal life.